-(e) a copy of the contract(s) or another instrument(s) out of or in relation to which the dispute arises;
+(f) a copy of the contract(s) or other instrument(s) out of or in relation to which the dispute arises;

-(f) the full names and contact details, including postal address(es), telephone number(s), facsimile number(s) and electronic mail address(es), to the extent known, of the parties to the arbitration and their legal representatives, if any;
+(h) the full names and contact details, including postal address(es), telephone number(s), and Mobile number(s) facsimile number(s) and electronic mail address(es), to the extent known, of the parties to the arbitration and their legal representatives, if any;

-(h) a statement of any matters which the parties have previously agreed to as to the conduct of the arbitration or with respect to which the Claimant wishes to make a proposal (such as the number of arbitrator(s), the applicable rules of law, the language(s) of the arbitration, and the seat of arbitration);
+(j) a statement of any matters which the parties have previously agreed to as to the conduct of the arbitration or with respect to which the Claimant wishes to make a proposal (such as the number of Arbitrator(s), the applicable rules of law, the language(s) of the arbitration, the seat of

-4.3 Party making request for Arbitration may also file Statement of Claim along with the request.
+4.3 Party making Request for Arbitration may also file Statement of Claim as referred to in Rule 16.1 along with the request.

-4.4 The contents of the Request for Arbitration do not prevent a party from subsequently adding, supplementing or amending in its pleadings the matters referred to arbitration or the reliefs claimed, subject to Rule 18, provided that such matters and reliefs fall within the scope of the arbitration agreement.
+4.4 The contents of the Request for Arbitration does not prevent a party from subsequently adding, supplementing or amending its pleadings, the matters referred to arbitration or the reliefs claimed:

 5. Response to the Request for Arbitration –